dimpase/M2/Package-Writing-Style-Guide.md

     * Don't put blocks of example code adjacent to each other.
 Merge them, or add some text between them.
     * The "usage" forms for functions don't need to be in the form of assignment statements.
-    * The "headline" of a documentation should be brief and thus can be vague.
+    * The "headline" of a documentation node should be a single brief phrase (not a complete sentence) and thus can be vague.
 It should not refer to variables by name, because it can appear in a menu, without the accompanying body of the documentation node.
     * In the "Outputs" section, provide multiple entries only if the function returns a sequence with